Best festivals in Belgium

 Quality electronic music in the woods

 Delve deep into the woods in the outskirts of Amsterdam for three days of non-stop vibing with DJs big and small.
-Then once the day bits are done, head into the capital for a series of club nights specially laid-on by Dekmantel.
+Then once the day bits are done, head into the capital for a series of club nights specially laid-on.

 Best festivals in Norway